mdelcourt/pokerUI/Readme.md

 ### Overview
 PokerUI is a tk interface built for the pokerlib library developed for smaller tournaments.
 ### Installation
-From a standard linux distribution, the only extra packet needed is python-tk.
+From a standard linux distribution, the only extra packet needed is python-tk (and python2.7, usually installed by default).
 For a debian based distribution, it will be installed by the "auto_install.sh" script used to build the "blindes" program.

 Then, just run pokerUI.py.